kadena-io/chainweb-node-docker/README.md

 *   TODO:
     *    running a node with a DNS domain name
     *    option for setting the block gas limit
-    *    option for enabled the header stream
+    *    option to enable the header stream
     *    explain how to overwrite the configuration file

 Options for `/chainweb/initialize-db.sh`